 - Accessibility: Learning materials need to comply with UK accessibility legislation.
 It can sometimes be easier to create new materials than to try and edit existing materials that have a low accessibility score.
 Our Practical Guides for Improving Accessibility include all the information you need to help you with this.

 - Copyright: Learning content needs to comply with copyright legislation.
-In addition to the Library’s pages on copyright and teaching, there are also copyright tips for teaching during COVID-19.
+In addition to the Library’s pages on copyright and teaching, there are also copyright tips for remote teaching.

 - Course copying from one module run to another: Our Copying content to a new module run page recommends selective copying instead of a full course copy.

-- Under Module Information, you will find a new 2021/22 FET Module Handbook Template for this year.
+- Under Module Information, you will find the Module Handbook Template for this year.
 It is in an accessible format (using minimum font size and Word styles).
 Please download this and edit it to include your own module-specific content.

 - A new menu item for Webinars has been added under Learning Materials and includes a Collaborate Staff Guide and a Collaborate Student Guide.